-Many retirees share a fear of gradually losing their ability to think as clearly as they used to or remember simple information such as other people’s names.
+Many retirees share a fear of gradually losing their ability to think as clearly as they used to or remain mentally sharp so that they remember simple information such as other people’s names.
 And while everyone has the occasional “senior moment,” medical research indicates that aging by itself is generally not a cause of cognitive decline.

 “Studies have shown that you can help prevent cognitive decline and reduce the risk of dementia with some basic good health habits,” according to Harvard Medical School’s Healthbeat newsletter.

-Here are four simple steps to keep your mind sharp at any age:
+Here are four simple steps to keep your mind mentally sharp at any age:

 1. Exercise: It’s important to stay physically active.
 Simple routines such as taking exercise classes at your health club or taking walks in your neighborhood every day can do wonders for your mental health.
 Just get moving.
 “The cognitive benefits of exercise have been understood for so long,” notes the Center for Retirement Research at Boston College.